-A fresh mountain morning in Lanjarón; I’m threading my way through the oncoming traffic of market-bound grannies, mums and kids.
+A fresh mountain morning in the Spanish village of Lanjarón; I’m threading my way through the oncoming traffic of market-bound grannies, mums and kids.
 It’s time to grab a power breakfast of deep-fried doughnuts (churros) and chocolate at Café Melilla, the local churreria in a steeply sloping side street off the main Calle Real.
 On the way, I take in the sights: an old man with bare feet and bold blue eyes sits in his doorway, weaving sage-green grass into an intricate mat.
 A mule laden with hay clops through the congealing traffic, his master gnarled and knobbly as a bonsai tree; three shouting boys make their bikes rear up as they pass him.
 At the blue and white tiled fountain near the grand Hotel Miramar, a German shepherd dog stretches delicately up on his hind legs for a long drink of the town’s famous healing water.

 On the way home from breakfast, I buy bread still warm from the oven, and fresh eggs from a woman who has set up a single orange crate of produce outside her front door.
 Striped purple and cream aubergines, ridged tomatoes and dusty fresh figs nestle alongside the eggs, all brought down from her campo allotment this morning.
 In Lanjarón, you can still shop for your day’s provisions with small change, one of many charming anachronisms in this unpretentious town so near the coast, yet so far from its prices and leisure preoccupations.